chapel-lang/chapel/doc/rst/usingchapel/QUICKSTART.rst

 ==============================

-These instructions are designed to help users get started with a source distribution of Chapel as quickly as possible.
+These instructions are designed to help users get started with a single-locale (shared-memory) implementation of Chapel from the source distribution of the release as quickly as possible.
 If you are interested in taking the time to understand Chapel's configuration options, build process, and installation more thoroughly, please refer to :ref:`readme-chplenv` and :ref:`readme-building` instead.

-These instructions first have you build a minimal, stripped-down version of Chapel to reduce build times and the potential for confusion.
+These instructions first have you build a minimal, stripped-down version of Chapel to reduce build times and the potential for third-party portability issues.
 Once you are interested in a full-featured version of Chapel, refer to :ref:`using-a-more-full-featured-chapel` below.

 0) See :ref:`readme-prereqs` for information about system tools and